luxedo/caninana/README.md

 >
 > ### The API is not stable and might change over time

-> We love `pandas` and its siblings!
+> We love `numpy`, `pandas` and its siblings!
 They're the industry-standard tools for powerful data
 > manipulation.
 However, for smaller projects or when minimizing dependencies is paramount,
 > `lontras` offers a lightweight, pure-Python alternative built on simple dictionaries.
 Designed
 > for ease of use and direct integration, lontras encourages you to copy and paste its core